 In September 1960, St. Leonard School opened to grades 1-6, taught by three School Sisters of Notre Dame and three lay teachers.
-Eventually, the 7th and 8th grades were added, as well as kindergarten and K4.
+Eventually, the 7th and 8th grades were added, as well as kindergarten (K5), K4 and K3.

-The parish rectory was constructed 1959 and the parish convent was added 1962.
+The parish rectory (now the parish offices) was constructed on the north end of our campus in 1959, and the parish convent (now the youth center) was added to the south end in 1962.
 Parish members performed much of the construction of these two buildings.

-In 1979, ground was broken for a new church building and enlarged school facilities, which were completed and then dedicated on September 7, 1980, with Bishop Leo Burst officiating.
-In 2002, a new gymnasium was added to the southwest corner of the parish complex, west of the school.
+In 1979, ground was broken for a new church building and enlarged school facilities, which were dedicated on September 7, 1980, with Bishop Leo Burst officiating.

 In 2007, St. Leonard was blessed to celebrate the 50th anniversary of its dedication.
 With some founding members on hand, the community celebrated all who contributed and continue to be a part of the mission of the building of God’s kingdom in Muskego.